How to find and analyze your target audience

 Even if you’ve got the best products and the slickest operation, your business won’t be a success if you’re marketing to the wrong audience.
 Think plastering snowplows on a Miami beach billboard, or advertising beef on a vegan recipe website.

-- What is a target audience?
+- What a target audience is

-- Examples of a target audience
+- Examples of target audiences

-- How to find your target audience
+- How to reach your target audience

 What is a target audience?